Rashi Mal: Early life and career

 Mal was born and raised in Delhi.
 She started her career on stage and is trained in method acting.
 Mal made her Hindi debut with Helicopter Eela and played a pivotal role in the 2018 film Sir, that won the GAN Foundation award at Cannes Film Festival.

-She has worked on multiple web series, each very unique in concept such as Samaira Jal in Hindmata on Eros, Abigail in A.I.SHA My Virtual Girlfriend Voot/TF1 (France) and Saba in "Pyaar Actually" on Hotstar.
+She has worked on multiple web series, each unique in concept such as Samaira Jal in Hindmata on Eros, Abigail in A.I.SHA My Virtual Girlfriend Voot/TF1 (France) and Saba in "Pyaar Actually" on Hotstar.

 In 2014, Rashi played Gauri Laada's role in MTV's Paanch 5 Wrongs Make A Right.

 In 2017, She sang the song Buri buri for the film Dear Maya.

 Rashi released her debut single Misaal (Hindi) and Paradigm (English) that she wrote and sang in 2020.

 She also worked in short films #Letters for MTV-Fameistan, directed by Gautam Govind Sharma and mentored by Mohit Suri and Food for Thought which was nominated for Filmfare Awards 2021.

 As of March 2021, Mal is shooting for Ayan Mukerji's Brahmāstra alongside Alia Bhatt and Ranbir Kapoor.

 Rashi has most recently worked on Ayan Mukerji's magnum opus Brahmāstra alongside Alia Bhatt and Ranbir Kapoor.
 The film released on 9th September 2022.